zilaeric/asyrp-extension/blogpost.md

     <td colspan=2><b>Figure 9.</b> Image edits for the "smiling" attribute with editing strength in the range from -1 to 1.</td>
   </tr>
 </table>

+Figure 10 reproduces the results originally presented in \[8, Figure 17\].
+When reconstructing images using a diffusion model with a relatively small number of time steps used for generation, we observe a severe loss in texture resulting in smoothed-out faces with limited details.
+For training, we used 40 time steps during generation.
+At inference time, we tried to increase this number to 1,000 and found that it is possible to generate additional texture improving the results at the cost of computation time.

 <table align="center">
   <tr align="center">